linode/docs/docs/development/python/manage-python-environments-pipenv.md

 ### Install Pipenv

-You will need to have Python installed on your system to work wth Pipenv.
+You will need to have Python installed on your system before installing Pipenv.

 If you are using Ubuntu 17.10 or higher, you can install Pipenv directly from the Pypa ppa: